 The youngster was brought up in the best Petrie tradition of piety and intellectualism.
 He would later reckon that he became an archaeologist in spirit if not in title at the age of 8, when he discovered coin collecting; he took to spending his weekly allowance on random piles of old coins down at the London wharf-side shops, then painstakingly sorting through them to determine their provenance.
 By his teenage years, he had taken to tramping around Kent, surveying the earthworks and other ancient remains to be found there.
 Unlike most of the male Petrie line, he was apparently little troubled by the need to find a paying career, thanks to adoring parents who were more than happy to regard him as an intellectual prodigy.
 He thus spent much of his early- and mid-twenties assembling a record of the ancient monuments of southern England, including Stonehenge.
 His work was distinguished by its meticulous commitment to accuracy, which gradually made a name for him despite his lack of formal university credentials; he gave his first lecture to the Royal Archaeological Institute in 1877.

 Yet the budding archaeologist remained devoutly religious, and still adhered to a Bible-centric view of history.
-He and his father became dedicated students of the pyramidal teachings of the old family friend Piazzi Smyth, and became stalwart allies with him in his battles against a skeptical archaeological establishment.
+He and his father became dedicated students of the pyramidal teachings of the old family friend Piazzi Smyth, stalwart allies with him in his battles against a skeptical archaeological establishment.
 They constantly searched for new mathematical correspondences to add to the Pyramid of Khufu’s storehouse of mystical wisdom.
 It was, for example, William Petrie the senior who first pointed out to Smyth that the pyramid’s height was by his reckoning exactly one-billionth of the mean distance from the earth to the sun, a “discovery” which promptly found its way into Smyth’s latest writings and lectures.
 William Petrie soon began giving lectures of his own for church congregations, with titles like “The Great Pyramid; showing reasons for its sanctity in God’s sight and why it is not mentioned expressly as well as implicitly in Scripture.”
 He even made plans to visit the Giza Plateau with Smyth in 1872, as part of his preparations for a possible book of his own on the subject, but familial and professional commitments ultimately forced him to cancel.

 Perhaps luckily for Petrie’s subsequent career, his book attracted little notice amidst the flood of such works unleashed by Smyth.
 After writing it, he remained committed to the theories it contained for at least some period of time, but also departed from Smyth, from his father, and from most of their fellow travelers by developing a passion for the real ancient Egypt as well.
-He studied closely the Egyptian artifacts in the British Museum’s collection; learned to some extent to read hieroglyphs; talked for hours on end with his informal advisor Samuel Birch, who forty years after serving as Vyse’s hieroglyph translator was still employed at the British Museum as its Egyptologist in residence.
+He studied closely the Egyptian artifacts in the British Museum’s collection; learned to some extent to read hieroglyphs; talked for hours on end with his informal advisor Samuel Birch, who forty years after serving as Vyse’s hieroglyph translator was still employed at the museum as its Egyptologist in residence.
 It was all preparation for a journey he felt he simply had to take: a trip to the Giza Plateau, to see and to measure for himself.